 Our verdict: False

 iPhones will receive iOS updates for 5-6 years from the release date, whilst Android models will be updated for 2-4 years after launch depending on the manufacturer.
-Samsung has recently promised 4 years of OS support for its Galaxy lineup starting with 2021 models.
+Samsung has promised 4 years of OS support for its Galaxy lineup starting with 2021 models.
 Google software updates are getting better as well, with Pixel 6 lineup remaining supported until 2024.

 Our verdict: False